Ion Vinea: Setting up Contimporanul

 The longest-running avant-garde publication, Contimporanul openly affiliated with "Constructivism" after 1923.
 This move showcased not merely modernism, but also Janco and Vinea's disillusionment with Dada.
 Vinea explained that true modernism included a search for authenticity and a "creative path" forward, not the deconstruction of tradition.
 Still eclectic, the journal acquired international ambitions, reprinting pieces by Tzara (which had been backdated by Vinea) and letters from Ricciotto Canudo, together with advertorials and reviews for 391, Der Sturm, De Stijl, Blok, Ma, and Nyugat.
 This activity peaked in May 1924, a watershed moment for Romanian modernist history: Contimporanul issued its "activist" manifesto, with principles ranging from primitivist anti-art and Futurism to constructive patriotism and the taking up of modern city-planning.
 It demanded that Romanians topple art, "for it has prostituted itself", and also "dispatch [their] dead".
 Vinea, Janco, M. H. Maxy, and Georges Linze were curators of the Contimporanul art show, which opened in November 1924, bringing the group to national attention, and sampling the major tendencies of European Constructivism.
 That year, Contimporanul was joined by Ion Barbu, who soon became its poet laureate, alongside the more senior Arghezi and Vinea himself.
-Vinea shared with Barbu a favorite pastime, the consumption of recreational drugs, most probably cocaine and sulfuric ether, but was less keen on frequenting literary hospots such as Casa Capșa.
+Vinea shared with Barbu a favourite pastime, the consumption of recreational drugs, most probably cocaine and sulfuric ether, but was less keen on frequenting literary hotspots such as Casa Capșa.
 For decades, they would compete not just as poets, but also as womanizers, keeping score of their sexual conquests.
 Răsturnica ("Miss Tumble-over"), Barbu's ribald ode to a dead prostitute, was published by, and is sometimes attributed to, Vinea.

 With Contimporanul launched, Vinea declared himself a member of Romanian and Balkan artistic-revolutionary elite, which was to educate the passive public and bring into the modernist fold—as argued by Cernat, this showed Vinea's "peripheral complex", his feeling of being stuck in an "accursed" cultural backwater.
 He delved in art criticism, with short essays on exhibits by Janco and Maxy, and with eulogies for folk and abstract art.
 He continued to deride, or simply ignore, Lovinescu, whose Sburătorul competed for the role of modernist guardian.
 As Cernat notes, his scorn had a personal and political, not artistic, motivation.
 Contimporanul managed to neutralize and absorb smaller Futurist magazines such as Scarlat Callimachi's Punct.
 However, it was chronically plagued by financial setbacks, and almost shut down several times; during such episodes, Vinea took up work for Cocea at Facla.